W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 There is no fear.
 There is only love.
-You must first recognize that you believe in separation.
-Recognising the belief in separation is temporary.
+You must first recognize that you believe in separation. recognizing the belief in separation is temporary.
 Then the belief in separation can be corrected.
 Separation is corrected by accepting the Atonement.
 Time is a learning device.